What is an ad exchange?

 Have you ever wondered what ad exchange is?
 Is it like an actual, old-fashioned marketplace where sellers and buyers exchange goods and services?
 Or a computerized, fully automated, intelligent purchasing system that does everything for us?
 Well, the truth is somewhere between these two.
 Read this article to find out!

-Ad exchanges are an integral part of the programmatic advertising ecosystem based on real-time bidding (RTB) technology.
+Ad exchanges are an integral part of the programmatic ad buying and selling based on real-time bidding (RTB) technology.
 This means that the bidding process is fully automated and happens in the blink of an eye.
 This kind of digital auction enables the purchase of many available ad formats, such as display, video, native, and in-app ones.
 Most importantly, ad exchanges connect advertisers through a Demand-Side Platform (DSP) to publishers via a Supply-Side Platform (SSP) on a shared virtual marketplace.
 The whole process resembles a traditional exchange of goods based on a simple demand and supply mechanism, with the difference that it’s entirely digital, and the parties don’t exchange their “products” in the transactions personally.
 The most important here is the system, which does most of the work on behalf of transactional partners.
 After all, that’s what it’s all about – publishers are trying to sell their ad inventory, whereas advertisers want to buy it to fill it with their ads and gain the best visibility possible.
-Thus, the whole process is 100% symbiotic, meaning both sellers and buyers have considerable advantages from selling ad space, finally making it a win-win situation.
+Thus, the whole process is 100% symbiotic, meaning both sellers and buyers have considerable advantages from selling advertising space, finally making it a win-win situation.

 source: https://giphy.com/